DiscourseDB/discoursedb-core/discoursedb-io-csv/README.md

 submit an issue requesting it (or a PR implementing it!) and we'll add it.

+# CSV format
-CSV format: uses the default settings of Python 2.7's csv module:
+uses the default settings of Python 2.7's csv module:
 Use unix-style line endings, separate fields by commas, and enclose fields in double-quote characters (") if the field contains double-quote, comma, carriage return, or linefeed.
 Double quotes characters inside a field are escaped by doubling them (He says he's a "doctor" => "He says he's a ""doctor""")

-# Fields:
+## Fields:
 <dl>
 <dt>id
 <dd>A unique identifier for the text comment.
 It can be any string,